Nephilim: Giants

+In 1 Enoch, the Nephilim were "great giants, whose height was three hundred cubits".
+Assuming 1 cubit is 18 in, this would make them 450 ft tall.
+However, "three hundred cubits" is considered by scholars to be a translation error in the Ethiopian version.
+The earlier Greek translation is considered to be closer to the original: "The giants gave birth to Nephilim, and from Nephilim, 'Elioud' came out, and they were growing up according to their grandeur."
+This matches with Book of Jubilees 7:21-22, which states that there are three races of giants: Naphidim, Naphil, and Eljo.
+Therefore, instead of being about the giants' height, the verse actually refers to the three races of giants including Elioud.
+Knowing this, John Baty, in his 1839 translation of the Ethiopian version of 1 Enoch, rendered that verse according to the Greek text.

 The Quran refers to the people of Ād in Quran 26:130 whom the prophet Hud declares to be like jabbarin (Hebrew: gibborim), probably a reference to the Biblical Nephilim.
 The people of Ād are said to be giants, the tallest among them 100 ft high.
-However, according to Islamic legend, the ʿĀd were not wiped out by the flood, since some of them had been too tall to be drowned.
+However, according to Islamic legend, the ʿĀd were not wiped out by the Flood, since some of them had been too tall to be drowned.
 Instead, God destroyed them after they rejected further warnings.
 After death, they were banished into the lower layers of hell.